abhirampai/my_blog/src/_blogs/how_to_create_a_code_executor_using_ruby_and_docker.md

 file.close
 ```

+### Running the Executor Script
-Now lets run the program
+Run the Ruby program by executing:
 ```sh
 ruby executor.rb hello_world.rb
 ```

-We should now get the output as
+If everything is set up correctly, you should see the output:
 ```sh
 hello world
 ```

-## Add support for other languages
+## Adding Support for Other Languages
-Now lets add support for other languages as well.
+To extend support for other languages, pull the necessary Docker images:

-First lets install all the docker images
 ```sh
 docker pull python
 docker pull golang